-Sarina Wiegman’s England have stepped up their penalty practice in training sessions over the past fortnight, sources have told Telegraph Sport, ahead of the European Championship.
+Sarina Wiegman’s England has stepped up their penalty practice in training sessions over the past fortnight, sources have told Telegraph Sport, ahead of the European Championship.

-England are yet to win a shoot-out in a major women’s international tournament, with the Lionesses having lost twice, although they have not contested one for more than a decade.
+England is yet to win a shoot-out in a major women’s international tournament, with the Lionesses having lost twice, although they have not contested one for more than a decade.

 That was a 4-3 loss to France in the quarter-finals of the 2011 World Cup, with England also having lost by the same scoreline in the final of the 1984 Euros against Sweden.